 Take notes during head teacher training

 Make sure you are taking notes during head teacher training.
-Casey (one of the ILP directors) is a genius about how to run a classroom and how to manage a group.
-Heed his advice!
+The ILP directors know how to run a classroom and manage a group — listen to their advice!

 These head teacher meetings you are suppose to have through out the semesters are important and there for a reason.
 Be consistent and don't skip them.
 In the middle of the semester you will realize how much they are needed (and it's weird to start them up again after a while).